ubsicap/usfm/docs/about/index.rst

 Ideally an SFM standard would have as one of its goals that of marking common scriptural element types, and not formatting (presentation) information.
 USFM has attempted to unify a long history of SFM type scripture markup implementations, some of which were more or less strict in their tolerance for format-oriented markers.
 The primary focus in USFM development was on unification, not markup creation.
 What this means is that USFM inherits support for both the positive, and some negative, aspects of pre-existing SFM marker use.
 The USFM working group did not wish to create an unmanageable conversion task for legacy SFM encoded texts.

 .. _about_usfm_unification:
-.. index:: USFM (unification notes)
+.. index:: USFM; unification notes

 Unification Notes
 -----------------